 - Complies with any conditions included on the Development Consent.

 - Complies with other Construction Certificate submission requirements.

-Council will require the builders name, address and NSW licence number for all residential work exceeding $5,000 in value.
-This not required if you are completing the construction project as an Owner Builder.
+Council will require the builders name, address and NSW licence number for all residential work.
+This is not required if you are completing the construction project as an Owner Builder.